Alert Source Discuss

 Immutable types

-These types are used as part of the ProgressiveContainer definitions, and, as they are not ProgressiveContainer themselves, are considered to have immutable Merkleization.
+These types are used as part of the ProgressiveContainer definitions.
+As they are not ProgressiveContainer themselves, they are considered to have immutable Merkleization.
 If a future fork requires changing these types in an incompatible way, a new type SHALL be defined and assigned a new field name.

 Type Description